Be Wary of "Fad" Diagnoses

 Insurance companies do not knowingly pay for most services associated with the problems described above.
 For this reason, many practitioners who make fad diagnoses engage in miscoding or "creative" coding in order to make it appear that they are using standard approaches to diagnosis and treatment.

-National Council Against Health Fraud president Robert S. Baratz, DDS, MD, PhD has made an astute observation:
+Former National Council Against Health Fraud president Robert S. Baratz, DDS, MD, PhD, has made an astute observation:

 Some fad diagnoses seem almost to be interchangeable.
 Large numbers of people are scammed in the same way for different conditions, by a variety of practitioners and unlicensed personnel.
 It is as though there is a "menu" of quack treatments that they can choose for a variety of alleged conditions depending on the patient's susceptibility and pocketbook and the practitioner's guile, gall, and greed.

-We believe that practitioners who exploit patients in this way should have their licenses revoked and that the inappropriate products they use should be removed from the marketplace.
+We believe that practitioners who exploit patients in this way should have their licenses revoked and that the inappropriate products and procedurea they use should be removed from the marketplace.